nanlimarketing/nanlimarketing.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an Assistant Professor of Marketing at the [Advance Institute of Business](https://aib.tongji.edu.cn/), School of Economics and Management, Tongji University.
+I will be joining College of Business, Shanghai University of Finance and Economics this July.

 <b>Research interest</b>